allenporter/flux-local/script/DESIGN.md

 all the kustomizations again.
 Any CRDs and Secrets are filtered out if needed.
 The results from the previous steps are cached with a brittle very specific cache.
-Specifically, a few types of resources are collected: `HelmRepository`, `HelmRelease`, and `ClusterPolicy`.
-Additional, generic objects are collected with an object listener that supports arbitrary doc kinds, which in practice is used for tracking images used.
+Specifically, a few types of resources are collected: `HelmRepository`, `HelmRelease`, etc. Additional, generic objects are collected with an object listener that supports arbitrary doc kinds, which in practice is used for tracking images used.
 Each of the objects built are associated with the generated `Kustomization` object.